LukaB25/Foodie-Society/README.md

 For the about us section I decided to create two articles contained within the div elemeent to contain two paragrafs split by an image and to be centered and aligned with each other.

 Next task is to create the meet up section.
+After choosing and adding an img file I set it as a background and added 5 divs to my meetups section to contain all of the details about our weekly meetups, online classes and exploring of restaurants and coffee houses.
+*later* I realised my links are not opening in a separate tab and that they do not contain explanation for the Screen Readers so I worked on adding the code by implementing: **target="_blank" rel="noopener" aria-label="xyz(opens in a new tab)"**

 While creating the footer.
+I was struggling with positioning of the social media links as they were automatically aligning to the right in reverse order.
 I was reserching the ways to reverse the list order and have found a solution on [StackOverflow](https://stackoverflow.com/questions/47031111/displaying-the-list-items-in-reverse-order-using-css) so I used the following code from there and modified it to my needs: ul {
 -moz-transform: rotate(180deg);
 -webkit-transform: rotate(180deg);